Information technology in India

-The information technology industry in India comprises information technology services and business process outsourcing.
+The information technology (I.T.) industry in India comprises information technology services and business process outsourcing.
 The share of the IT-BPM sector in the GDP of India is 7.4% in FY 2022.
-The IT and BPM industries' revenue is estimated at $227 billion in FY 2022.
-The domestic revenue of the IT industry is estimated at $49 billion, and export revenue is estimated at $181 billion in FY 2022.
-The IT–BPM sector overall employs 5 million people as of March 2022.
-In December 2022, Union Minister of State for Electronics and IT Rajeev Chandrasekhar, in a written reply to a question in Rajya Sabha informed that IT units registered with state-run Software Technology Parks of India (STPI) and Special Economic Zones have exported software worth Rs 11.59 lakh crore in 2021-22.
+In FY24, India's IT-BPM industry is estimated to have generated $253.9 billion in revenue The domestic revenue of the IT industry is estimated at $51 billion, and export revenue is estimated at $194 billion in FY 2023.
+The IT–BPM sector overall employs 5.4 million people as of March 2023.
+In December 2022, Union Minister of State for Electronics and IT Rajeev Chandrasekhar, in a written reply to a question in Rajya Sabha informed that IT units registered with state-run Software Technology Parks of India (STPI) and Special Economic Zones have exported software worth Rs 11.59 lakh crore in 2021–22.

-In recent years, many IT workers use forged experience certificates to gain entry into the Indian IT industry.
-These fake documents are provided by consultancies that are mainly operating out of Hyderabad and Bangalore.
-IT professionals frequently use proxy interviews to clear interviews, but the majority of the phoney candidates are rejected during the interview round.
-A 2017 study of technical support scams published at the NDSS Symposium found that, of the tech support scams in which the IPs involved could be geolocated, 85% could be traced to locations in India.
-Indian call centres are infamous for defrauding customers from the US and Europe.
-Kolkata, Bangalore, Hyderabad, and Mumbai are the main operating locations for these fraud call centres.

-The Indian IT-BPM industry has the highest employee attrition rate.
-In recent years, the industry has seen a surge in resignations at all levels.
-As a global outsourcing hub, the Indian IT industry benefits from a lower cost of living and the consequent cheaper labor.
-As the IT–BPM sector evolves, many are concerned that artificial intelligence (AI) will drive significant automation and destroy jobs in the coming years.
-The United States accounts for two-thirds of India's IT services exports.

 History

-India's IT Services industry was born in Mumbai in 1967 with the establishment of Tata Consultancy Services who in 1977 partnered with Burroughs which began India's export of IT services.
+The Electronics Committee also known as the "Bhabha Committee" created a 10-year (1966–1975) plan laying the foundation for India's IT Service Industries.
+The industry was born in Mumbai in 1967 with the establishment of Tata Consultancy Services who in 1977 partnered with Burroughs which began India's export of IT services.
 The first software export zone, SEEPZ – the precursor to the modern-day IT park – was established in Mumbai in 1973.
 More than 80 percent of the country's software exports were from SEEPZ in the 1980s.

 Regulated VSAT links became visible in 1994.
 Desai (2006) describes the steps taken to relax regulations on linking in 1991:

 A joint EU-India group of scholars was formed on 23 November 2001 to further promote joint research and development.
 On 25 June 2002, India and the European Union agreed to bilateral cooperation in the field of science and technology.
 From 2017, India holds an Associate Member State status at CERN, while a joint India-EU Software Education and Development Center will be located in Bangalore.